 - Deliver 100 courses on sustainability topics

-Darden is building a new hotel and conference center on the Grounds in Charlottesville that will be compliant with the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) certification to which UVA has committed.
-The new hotel will meet or exceed UVA’s current green building standards.
-The property will feature a five-acre arboretum and botanical gardens that will connect the Darden Grounds, UVA School of Law Grounds and the Rivanna Trail ─ providing an oasis for learning.
+In 2023, Darden and Kimpton Hotels opened the new Forum Hotel on the Grounds in Charlottesville!
+The hotel is compliant with the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) certification and meets UVA’s current green building standards.
+The property features a five-acre arboretum and botanical gardens that will connect the Darden Grounds, UVA School of Law Grounds and the Rivanna Trail ─ providing an oasis for learning.

 In the environment, every victory is temporary, every defeat permanent.